Patient no-shows & missed patient appointments are a growing concern for healthcare providers

 Something we’ve seen work well, particularly for the Medicare and disadvantaged patient population, is arranging transportation.
 There are services that will help you do this—and it can greatly reduce no-show rates—because some patients don't have the resources, or even the physical ability, to get themselves to their appointment.

-What do you say to a patient who no-shows?
+What do you say when a patient no shows?

 This depends on your no-show policy.
 If you don’t have a no-show policy, you should create one.